Columbus Pawnees

 The Columbus Pawnees were a minor league baseball team based in Columbus, Nebraska.
 From 1910 to 1915, Columbus teams played exclusively as members of the Class D level Nebraska State League for their six seasons of minor league play.
-The Pawnees played in the 1914 and 1915 seasons, being preceded by the Columbus "Discovers."
-After placing 2nd in their first season, Columbus did not finish above 4th place in their remaining seasons, before the franchise folded during the 1915 season.
+The "Pawnees" played in the 1914 and 1915 seasons, after the team was called Columbus "Discovers" from 1910 to 1913.
+After placing second in their first season, Columbus did not finish above fourth place in their remaining seasons, before the franchise folded during the 1915 season.

 History

 In 1910, minor league baseball began in Columbus, Nebraska.
 The Columbus Discoverers became charter members of the reformed eight–team Class D level Nebraska State League.
 The Fremont Pathfinders, Grand Island Collegians, Hastings Brickmakers, Kearney Kapitalists, Red Cloud, Seward Statesmen and Superior Brickmakers joined Columbus in League play.
 The 1910 Nebraska State League set a salary limit of $900.00 and a roster limit of 12 players.

 Sunday laws were in place in the region in the era.
-A meeting at the Congregational Church in Columbus reportedly occurred on April 29, 1910 to discuss the issue.
+A meeting at the Congregational Church in Columbus was held on April 29, 1910, to discuss the issue.
 With about 50 men attending the meeting, it was reported that about 15 were against Sunday baseball and the rest were in favor of playing Sunday baseball in Columbus.
 Rev. William Dibble of the Congregational church, D Roush of the First Methodist Church and William Hackerman of the German Methodist Church represented local clergy and Columbus Discoverers team president Dan Schram represented the team at the meeting.
 The franchise indicated that they located the baseball park in a less than ideal area, so crowd and noise would not impact any of the residential areas of the town.
 County attorney Hensley was not opposed to playing baseball on Sunday.
 It was concluded that Sunday ball would not face organized opposition and the Nebraska State League scheduled Sunday games for Columbus.

-In their first season of minor league play, the 1910 Columbus Discoverers placed 2nd in the final Nebraska State League standings.
+In their first season of minor league play, the 1910 Columbus Discoverers placed second in the final Nebraska State League standings.
 The Discoverers ended the season with a record of 59–48, playing under manager Joe Norman.
-Columbus finished the season 4.5 games behind the 1st place Fremont Pathfinders in the final standings of the eight–team league.
+Columbus finished the season 4.5 games behind the first place Fremont Pathfinders in the final standings of the eight–team league.